WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ```

 Here, the service administrator explicitly lists the issuers they trust (such as [https://wlcg.example/dteam](https://wlcg.example/dteam)) and restricts each to a specific directory.
-The technical mechanism for verifying a token based on the trusted issuer name is given in the next section.
+The technical mechanism for verifying a token based on the trusted issuer's name is given in the next section.

 ## Token Verification

-A token MUST be a properly-formatted JSON Web Token (JWT), as described by RFC 7519.
+A token MUST be a properly formatted JSON Web Token (JWT), as described by RFC 7519.
 In this subsection, we describe a mechanism to verify the token’s authenticity in line with the standard.

-The token MUST be signed with an asymmetric key (RSA- or EC-based signatures); the public key used to sign the token MUST be determined with the following algorithm.
+The token MUST be signed with an asymmetric key (RSA- or EC-based signatures); the public key to use to verify the token signature MUST be determined with the following algorithm.

-*   Extract the `iss` claim from the unverified token, check that the issuer is among the trusted ones and determine the JWKS URI using the approach described in the Metadata Lookup section in the Appendix.
+*   Extract the `iss` claim from the unverified token, check that the issuer is among the trusted ones, and determine the JWKS URI using the approach described in the Metadata Lookup section in the Appendix.
-*   The contents of the JWKS URI MUST be compliant with RFC 7517.
+*   The content of the JWKS URI MUST be compliant with RFC 7517.
 It provides a list of public keys associated with the issuer.
 The token MUST contain a key ID (`kid`) claim; the public key used to sign the token MUST be identified by matching the token’s `kid` claim with the corresponding key ID in the JWKS key set.
 *   Once the public key is determined, the verification of the token and its signature can proceed as outlined in RFC 7519.

 All communication between the resource and the issuer MUST be done over a valid HTTPS connection with hostname verification.
 The token issuer SHOULD advertise the public key lifetime by setting the appropriate HTTP caching headers.
 The Client SHOULD use HTTP headers to avoid unnecessary downloads.
-The recommended lifetime of the public key cache is one day, but SHOULD be kept to less than 7 days.
+The recommended lifetime of the public key cache is one day but SHOULD be kept to less than 7 days.
 Client implementations SHOULD cache the public key for an authorization server for at least 1 hour, regardless of the server-provided value.
 Reducing the lifetime of a key will likely impact network traffic.

 ### Metadata lookup

 All token issuers for the WLCG MUST follow the rules defined in the [OpenID Connect discovery standard](https://openid.net/specs/openid-connect-discovery-1_0.html), i.e. provide the server metadata at the `.well-known/openid-configuration` sub-resource[^13].

-That is, if the issuer is [https://dteam.wlcg.example](https://dteam.wlcg.example), then the server metadata must be available at https://dteam.wlcg.example/.well-known/openid-configuration .
-See the OAuth 2.0 Authorization Server Metadata document (RFC8414) for a discussion on handling issuers with sub-paths, such as [https://wlcg.example/dteam](https://wlcg.example/dteam); it notes that [https://wlcg.example/.well-known/openid-configuration/dteam](https://wlcg.example/.well-known/openid-configuration/dteam)  is preferred but [https://wlcg.example/dteam/.well-known/openid-configuration](https://wlcg.example/dteam/.well-known/openid-configuration)  is acceptable as a fallback for existing clients.
+That is, if the issuer is `https://dteam.wlcg.example`, then the server metadata must be available at `https://dteam.wlcg.example/.well-known/openid-configuration`.
+See the OAuth 2.0 Authorization Server Metadata document (RFC8414) for a discussion on handling issuers with sub-paths, such as `https://wlcg.example/dteam`; it notes that `https://wlcg.example/.well-known/openid-configuration/dteam` is preferred but `https://wlcg.example/dteam/.well-known/openid-configuration` is acceptable as a fallback for existing clients.
 Further, the JWKS URI key MUST be provided within this configuration file.

 The token issuer endpoint is a crucial point of trust between the service and the VO; hence, the TLS connection MUST be validated and verified according to best practices.
 The trust roots will be needed by a wide variety of agents, including browser-based and terminal-based clients[^14].

 Signature algorithms are enumerated in [RFC 7518 section 3](https://tools.ietf.org/html/rfc7518#section-3).
-The HMAC algorithms are incompatible with the WLCG JWT approach; implementations should use the recommended algorithms from the RFC (as of July 2018, this is ES256 or RS256; ES256 should be used when token-length is a concern).
+The HMAC algorithms are incompatible with the WLCG JWT approach; implementations should use the recommended algorithms from the RFC (as of July 2018, this is ES256 or RS256; ES256 should be used when token length is a concern).
 Changes to the allowable signature algorithms will be handled using the versioning mechanism described in the Token Validation section.

 ### Verification Example

-The RP needs to get hold of the [https://dteam.wlcg.example](https://dteam.wlcg.example) issuer’s keys for remote verification (which is necessary for scalability).
+The RP needs to get hold of the `https://dteam.wlcg.example` issuer’s keys for remote verification (which is necessary for scalability).
 For verification, a _minimal_ OIDC discovery configuration file would be:

 ```